-Dambimangari Aboriginal Corporation has introduced a Visitors Pass program to support the management of the group’s unique heritage country in the Kimberley coastal region of Western Australia.
+Dambimangari Aboriginal Corporation has introduced a Visitors Pass to support the management of the group’s unique heritage country in the Kimberley coastal region of Western Australia.

+Dambimangari country includes the famous Horizontal Falls and area popular with visitors and of great cultural significance to Traditional Owners.
 The region was once described by renowned natural historian David Attenborough as one of the natural wonders of the world.

 Dambimangari has established two pricing structures for people wishing to visit our country.

 PRIVATE GROUPS Free, independent travellers, what we term recreational boaties, the fee is $35 per vessel ( plus GST ) per trip, no matter how many people are onboard, or regardless on how long you stay.

 COMMERCIAL TOUR OPERATORS must purchase enough passes for each of your passengers at $90 per person (plus GST ) for each trip.

 You need to get your pass before you come onto Dambi Country.
 Visitors are not permitted to access the sites which do not appear on the Visitor Location Schedule.

 Your fees help fund our ranger program, including employment, operational costs and cultural programs.
 They also contribute to long term strategic projects including building remote on country ranger bases, improving visitor management, cultural awareness materials and on country tourism development.

 Do you need a Transit Permit as well?